How to apply for retirement

-If you’re planning to retire within the next year, your first step is to request a benefit estimate from DRS.
+If you’re planning to retire within the next three months, your first step is to request a benefit estimate from DRS.

-A Retirement Specialist will review your account and provide you a document that shows your estimated retirement benefit.
+A Retirement Specialist will review your account and provide a document that shows your estimated retirement benefit.
 This will also include information about how your benefit will be reduced if you select a survivorship option.
+Expect the official estimate to arrive five weeks before the planned retirement date; please contact DRS if you’ve not received your estimate by that time.

-Though DRS prioritizes applications for earlier retirement dates, it’s best to complete your retirement application 30-90 days before you plan to retire.
+While DRS prioritizes applications for upcoming retirement dates, it’s best to complete your retirement application at least 30 days before you plan to retire.

-The application will ask you a series of questions and to provide some personal information, including:
+The application will ask you to answer a series of questions and to provide some personal information, including:

 - your current marital status and whether any portion of your retirement has been awarded as part of a divorce or separation;

-- the date you will separate from employment and date you will begin your retirement;
+- the date you will separate from employment and the date you will begin your retirement;

 - whether you will choose the Single Life Benefit (Option 1) or take a reduced benefit to provide a survivorship option (Option 2, 3 or 4);